ShareeIlm/ShareeIlm/Misc/Obsidian/Obsidian Tutorial.md

 ## Command Palette is important (Ctrl-p)
 - All the functions you do like bolding text, create a file, deleting a file, creating a heading can be executed in the command palette.
 - It can be opened with the `Ctrl-p` shortcut.
 You should learn to get comfortable with using the command palette as expands you ability to do work.
-	- You can also see various shortcuts for common functions like bolding text in the command palette
+	- You can also see various shortcuts for common functions in the command palette

 # Part 1: Learning the Syntax
 You can start writing now, but your text content will not look organized enough.
 Obsidian uses the **Markdown syntax** which is like a programming language but for writing notes.
 It's easy and simple to learn the markdown syntax.
 Here are some of its basics: